ajmccredie/fudge-kitchen/README.md

 [Return to Top](#roos-fudge-kitchen)

 ## References and credits
 - Walkthrough projects of "BoutiqueAdo" and "I Think, Therefore I Blog".
-Template from BoutiqueAdo used and manipulated, in particular for the initial basket, webhooks, and checkout structures.
+Template from BoutiqueAdo used and manipulated, in particular for the initial basket, webhooks, Stripe, toasts, and checkout structures.
 - Mentor for checking my ideas make sense and encouragement to get them implemented.
-- Learning Support, in particular Roman for assistance on a variety of topics, but mostly the webhooks.
+- Learning Support, for assistance on a variety of topics, but mostly the webhooks (in particular Roman).
-- Sam
+- Sam for allowing me to troubleshoot problems by talking (most 'at' him) the issues and potential solutions through.
-- Previous Hackathon projects of XXX for assistance with headers, menus and some script tricks
+- Previous Hackathon projects of 'curse-generator-hackathon-2023' and 'EconoMate' for assistance with headers, menus and some script tricks.
-- References for particular features or inspiration...
+- Form structures and adapting existing ideas from CycleConnect (portfolio project 4)

-https://docs.djangoproject.com/en/5.0/topics/db/models/ for assistance on models and inheritance
+https://docs.djangoproject.com/en/5.0/topics/db/models/ for assistance on models and inheritance https://docs.djangoproject.com/en/5.0/topics/serialization/ for serialising and sorting data appropriately. https://docs.djangoproject.com/en/5.0/topics/db/queries/ for reminders how to filter pages (some filters similar and some different to those used in my previous portfolio project 'CycleConnect'). https://docs.djangoproject.com/en/5.0/intro/tutorial03/ for differentiating between urls.

 ## Procedures
 ### Prerequisites and installs